six-two/mkdocs-placeholder-plugin/docs/configuration.md

 ### create_no_js_fallback

-Create fallback values, so that users with browsers where the code does not run (incompatible/very old browser, JavaScript is disabled, ...) will see a somewhat presenatble page filled with the default values (for placeholders, input elements, and input tables).
+Create fallback values, so that users with browsers where the code does not run (incompatible/very old browser, JavaScript is disabled, ...) will see a somewhat presentable page filled with the default values (for placeholders, input elements, and input tables).
-However, since the JavaScript code does not run, users can not update/change any placeholders and the input fields are diabled.
+However, since the JavaScript code does not run, users can not update/change any placeholders and the input fields are disabled.

 This creates slightly bigger pages and takes some extra time during the build process, so you can disable it if you feel like that situation will not happen.

 ### debug_javascript

-If enabled, JavaScript debugging messages will be printed to the browsers console.
+If enabled, JavaScript debugging messages will be printed to the browser's console.
 These include information such as:

 - The placeholder / configuration data passed by the plugin to the JavaScript code